 - EURUSD.
 Disadvantages of pending stop orders application.
 Example 2

-- Gold.
+- Trading tactics.
+Gold.
 Advantages of pending stop orders application.
 Example 3

 - GBPJPY.
 Advantages of pending stop orders application.
 Example 4

 - Conclusions on pending orders in the breakout trading strategy

 Trading.
 What are pending stop orders?